 Most pallet providers will offer a variety of species of both hardwood or softwood.
-Hardwood has a higher density which increases the pallet strength.
+Hardwood is a type of wooden pallet that has a higher density which increases the pallet strength.
 However, softwood pallet can mimic hardwood strength by increasing the thickness of the boards.
 The lumber species will be dependent on which region(s) you are located.

 At FALM, we use a pallet design software that takes into account the density of the lumber and determines which type of wood/density of wood is needed to safely carry the load.
 Unit load weight = weight of pallet + total weight of the product loaded on the pallet.